Alternative

 Is ShippingEasy being shut down?

 ShippingEasy has been acquired by Auctane (the parent company of Stamps.com) and is being integrated into their ecosystem.
 While still operational, the long-term roadmap is uncertain.
-I'd Ship That is an independent platform under active development.
+I'd Ship That is an independent platform under active development with a free account and native mobile apps.

 Does ShippingEasy's free plan include FedEx and UPS?

-ShippingEasy's free Starter plan is limited to USPS.
-FedEx and UPS access require a paid plan.
-I'd Ship That includes all three carriers on its free tier with no restrictions.
+ShippingEasy's free Starter plan is limited to USPS and caps you at 25 shipments per month.
+FedEx and UPS access require a paid plan starting around $19.99/month.
+I'd Ship That includes all three carriers on a free account with no shipment caps, so a busy month does not push you onto a subscription.

 Can I switch from ShippingEasy to I'd Ship That easily?